The Department of Materials has started welcoming back small groups of undergraduate students to undertake essential practical work.

 This experience, although intense and a lot of ongoing work, has been a wonderful chance to see how students can engage in a learning task and develop a love of a subject."

-This task has helped us learn how we can incorporate technology in the labs, which will help improve our Outreach and Summer School activities in the future."
+This task has helped us learn how we can incorporate technology in the labs, which will help to improve our Outreach and Summer School activities in the future."

 Article text (excluding photos or graphics) © Imperial College London.